Posts

 If you already use Oracle Spatial or Locator then you probably already know Simon Greeners SpatialDB Advisor blog, but if not then I can recommend it as an invaluable source of Spatial nuggets.
 Whether you are just starting out with Spatial or have some level of experience with it you will find something there which will knock your socks off!
 When I was helping a client with creating a geo-spatial database I found it confusing with regard to what is included as part of the Locator licence ('free' with Enterprise Edition) instead of the additional fee option of Spatial.
 One of Simons posts really makes it clear what is and isn't included with Locator, and thus I was able to ascertain that the client only really needed the functionality available within Locator, resulting in a considerable saving on licence fees for the Spatial extension.

-Apex and Graph Visualisation Libraries
+APEX and Graph Visualisation Libraries

 Image

-I was recently asked by a client to create a quick POC in Apex to demonstrate how relationships between physical assets (in this case oil refineries) could be maintained using a graphical tool.
+I was recently asked by a client to create a quick POC in APEX to demonstrate how relationships between physical assets (in this case oil refineries) could be maintained using a graphical tool.
 So I looked at a number of different Javascript graphing libraries and chose MXGraph from JGraph which seemed to have the most features and looked relatively easy to integrate.
 It's worth mentioning that it is not Open Source and has a fairly hefty licence fee.
 The requirement was to be able to show the process flow between units in a particular oil refinery with relationships representing the refined output from one processing unit and the input into another.
 The idea is to build out quite detailed maps of the process flows within refineries and then use this with other 3rd party outage data to predict the affect on production and thus ultimately the change in price of crude and refined oil products.
-The POC was quite simple, as you can see from the screenshot below, and was real
+The POC was quite simple, as you can see from the scree...

 Work Yourself Fitter